SchulzCode/Y2Player/README.md

 This requires WSL, Python 3, and Linux `e2fsprogs` in addition to the Android build requirements.
 Successful outputs are written to `out\firmware\`, including `Y2Player.apk`, `system.img`, checksums, a manifest, logs, and an independent verification report.

-The script only builds files; it never flashes, pushes, reboots, or modifies the original firmware inputs.
-For an initial SP Flash Tool test, select only the generated `system.img`/`ANDROID` partition.
-Never select Preloader, NVRAM, boot, or unrelated partitions.
-Keep a verified stock recovery path and understand the risk before flashing any modified firmware.
+The build script only creates files.
+It never flashes, pushes, reboots, or modifies the original firmware inputs.

 ## Known limitations